 Seacology is funding construction of a lookout tower in the the Port Honduras Marine Reserve.
-This will help local NGO Toledo Institute for Development and Environment (TIDE), which manages the reserve with the Belize Fisheries Department, to better prevent poaching.
-The fire tower will help TIDE rangers detect forest fires started by hunters trying to induce grass growth for deer.
+This will help local NGO Toledo Institute for Development and Environment (TIDE), which manages the reserve with the Belize Fisheries Department, prevent poaching.
+The fire tower will also help TIDE rangers detect forest fires started by hunters trying to induce grass growth for deer.

-- Construction of one tower began in May.
+Construction of one tower began in May.
 The second tower will be built once transportation can be arranged.